MLB Run Line Betting

 Chicago Cubs -1.5 (-110) -140 U 8.5 (-110)

-Next to each of the teams is a series of numbers, which are the following from left to right: run line, moneyline, and total bets.
-These are the three main bet types for MLB.
-Inside of the individual game listing boxes will be a link that’s labeled as ‘more wagers.’
+Each team is accompanied by a set of numbers, representing the run line, moneyline, and total bets respectively from left to right.
+These are the primary bet types for MLB.
+Within the game listing boxes, there will be a link labeled ‘more wagers.’

-If you click on that, another range of choices comes up, including prop bets and the alternate run line for the game.
-When looking for the latter, you’ll see the range of choices for the game at hand.
-The offerings can vary, but you should see at least a few choices.
+Clicking on that will bring up another set of options, which includes prop bets and the alternate run line for the game.
+When searching for the alternate run line, you will find a selection of choices for the current game.
+The available options may vary, but there should be at least a few choices to choose from.

 MLB alternate run line betting examples

-First up, remember that the run line can be shifted by as much as a run or more for some offerings.
-For example, the initial listing of 1.5 runs could be moved down, and the odds will be adjusted on the bet as a result.
+To begin, keep in mind that the run line can be adjusted by one run or more for certain options.
+For instance, an initial listing of 1.5 runs may be shifted downwards, leading to adjusted odds on the bet.

 • Cincinnati Reds -1.5 (+140)